Dr Sarah Leith

 Biography

 A cultural historian of modern Scotland and the wider world, my research lies at the intersection of politics and culture, with particular interests in Scottish identity, print culture and environmental thought.
-My articles have been published within Northern Scotland and the Scottish Literary Review, and my first monograph is under contract with Edinburgh University Press.
+My articles have been published within Northern Scotland, Studies in Scottish Literature, Burns Chronicle and Scottish Literary Review, while my book reviews have appeared within The Scottish Historical Review and Northern Scotland.
+I have also contributed pieces to edited collections and to a forthcoming encyclopedia.
+My first monograph, Place, Culture and Scottish Nationalism: Agnes Mure Mackenzie in Modern Scotland, is under contract with Edinburgh University Press.
+I received my AHRC-funded PhD from the University of St Andrews in 2021.

-From 2024 to 2025, I am co-investigator for a Royal Society of Edinburgh-funded Small Research Grant project.
+Between 2024 and 2025, I was co-investigator for a Royal Society of Edinburgh-funded Small Research Grant project entitled 'A History of the Saltire Society: Setting and Achieving National Cultural Priorities'.
 Additionally, I am a member of the Steering Group of the AHRC-funded Scottish Magazines Network.

-I have been Communications Manager for the Institute of Scottish Historical Research since 2018.
+From 2018 to 2025, I was Communications Manager for the Institute of Scottish Historical Research.
 As Communications Officer for the School of History, I was the editor of the 2023 and 2024 editions of the School's alumni magazine, The St Andrews Historian.

 Teaching